Associate Provost of Undergraduate Affairs

 Reginald A. Wilburn, Ph.D.

-Dr. Wilburn’s accomplishments include visionary strategic planning, transparent decision-making, and shared governance.
-As a teacher and administrator, he has inspired collaboration among faculty, staff, students, and alumni to focus on student retention, signature program development, faculty development, enrollment management, academic standards, and curriculum development, enrichment and management.
+Dr. Wilburn utilizes his visionary strategic planning, transparent decision-making, and shared governance to inspired collaboration among faculty, staff, students, and alumni to focus on student retention, program development, and curriculum development, enrichment and management.
 He monitors the test-optional pilot program to assess its impact on students’ academic performance and success across multiple demographic populations.
 He updates Academic Affairs on new state and federal Title IX legislation governing the academic rights and entitlements of expectant parents to include post-natal concerns.
 And he serves as advisor for the Black Student Association and on the organizational leadership team for Brothers Reaching Brothers professional affinity group.

-Dr. Wilburn joined TCU as dean of the former School of Interdisciplinary Studies after serving at the University of New Hampshire from 2007 to 2021 as professor of African-American Literature and Milton Studies and Associate Dean for the College of Liberal Arts.
+Dr. Wilburn joined TCU after serving at the University of New Hampshire from 2007 to 2021 as professor of African-American Literature and Milton Studies and Associate Dean for the College of Liberal Arts.
 At UNH he was honored with the Faculty Award for Social Justice, Center for Humanities Faculty Fellowship, Leadership Fellow for the AGB Institute for Leadership and Governance in Higher Education, and President’s Commission on the Status of Women Faculty Award.
 He holds a Ph.D. and M.A. in English from the University of Connecticut, and B.A. in English from the University of the District of Columbia.

 University Life